 Let's see how this would modify our

 above.
 First, I'm going to define a

 Notice how I've kept the same

 resolver value here.
-What I'm stating

 same GHC version and package set defined in

 and then add new packages.
 Next, I've copied my entire

 extra-deps section in here, and called it

 packages instead (since these are the packages that